pjago/CEE0099/README.md

-The "master" branch is reserved for PIC 16f877a code, that interfaces with the DC Fan.
+The "pic16f" branch is reserved for PIC 16f877a code, that interfaces with an contrallable DC Fan with encoder.

-If you're looking for the matlab application code, checkout the "degrau" branch.
+If you're looking for the matlab application code, checkout the "ufpi" branch.